mesolitica/malaysian-dataset/README.rst

 **Malaysian-Dataset**, We gather Malaysian dataset!

-Most of the folders are lack of README, so it is better to read from https://huggingface.co/mesolitica
+We are trying our best to make better documentation, all data pushed to https://huggingface.co/mesolitica and https://huggingface.co/malaysia-ai

 Documentation
 --------------